 Yes, but you must apply within one year of leaving your job in Canada.
 If you left your job more than one year ago, your work experience is not recent and does not meet the requirement.

-Yes, but it will take you longer to accumulate the amount of hours necessary to apply than an applicant who has worked full-time.
+Yes, but it will take you longer to accumulate the number of hours necessary to apply than an applicant who has worked full-time.

 No. Your work experience must be gained after graduation.